ali-alim/education/README.md

-Web site was built using HTML, CSS, JavaScript
+Responsive Multipage Education Website using HTML, CSS and JavaScript

 Features: